Skip to content

 Book Overview

-Most events that catch us by surprise are both predictable and preventable, but we consistently miss the warning signs.
-This book shows why such predictable surprises place us all at risk and shows...
-This description may be from another edition of this product.
+Most events that catch us by surprise are both predictable and preventable - but we consistently miss (or ignore) the warning signs.
+This book shows why such predictable surprises put us all at risk, and shows how we can understand, anticipate, and prevent them before disaster strikes.
+UNK] There is a universal fear factor surrounding this subject: that society and the workplace are filled with disasters in the making that we could prevent if we only...

 Customer Reviews